 Why Brine the Turkey?

 Brining involves soaking the turkey in a saltwater solution before cooking.
 The saltwater permeates the meat, seasoning it throughout and keeping it incredibly moist and tender.
 The salt also enhances the turkey's flavor.
 While roasting alone relies on basting to add moisture, brining ensures your meat stays succulent.
+Just be sure to get a large tub to brine the turkey in.

 Ingredients for Turkey Brine